Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Solution 3 – Perform DISM and SFC scan
+4. Perform DISM and SFC scans

-- Press Windows Key + X to open Power User Menu and select Command Prompt (Admin) from the menu.
+- Press Windows Key + X to open Power User Menu.

 - When Command Prompt starts enter the following lines and press Enter after each line:

 - Restart your computer while it boots.
-Repeat this step few times until you start Automatic Repair.
+Repeat this step a few times until you start Automatic Repair.